 Yes.
-Courts have pierced and lifted the veil of the corporate in bankruptcy proceedings and labour cases.
+Courts have pierced and lifted the corporate veil in bankruptcy proceedings and labour cases.
 However, courts are reluctant to do so in arrest proceedings involving one-ship companies.

 26. Is it possible to have a ship sold pendente lite; if so how long does it take?